AdityaLeiss/Task02/README.md

 To run the first task : run the index.html on your web browser, connect to the internet to run it smoothly.

-To run the second task : run the program in terminal, make sure to install ruby first on your devices
+To run the second task : run the program with ruby on terminal or command prompt, make sure to install ruby first on your devices

 Author : Aditya Andrew Leiss/Alex